-She was captured in 1568 and after 19 years of confinement, executed at Fotheringhay Castle on 8 February 1587.
-She was first buried in Peterborough Cathedral with great solemnity by Elizabeth's orders but James I brought the remains to Westminster in 1612.
+She was first buried in Peterborough Cathedral with great solemnity by Elizabeth's orders but James I brought the remains to Westminster Abbey in 1612.
 He had erected a magnificent marble tomb for her in the south aisle of the Lady Chapel on which there is a fine white marble effigy under an elaborate canopy.
 She wears a close-fitting coif, a laced ruff, and a long mantle fastened by a brooch.
-At her feet is the Scottish lion crowned.
 The sculptors were William and Cornelius Cure.
-So the two queens rest opposite one another in the aisles of Henry VII's chapel.
+A crowned Scottish lion stands at her feet.
+So the two queens, Mary and Elizabeth I, rest in opposite aisles in Henry VII's chapel.
 Next to Mary is the tomb of Margaret, Countess of Lennox on which is a kneeling figure of Lord Darnley.

 Translation of the Latin inscriptions on her tomb: